Last updated Oct. 26th, 2018

 Another idea is to use individual URLs to compare common-themed products when pages take a hard Google hit.
 (Think different JCPenney sections on its clothing-related keywords.)

-How do Google Updates Tie Into It?
+5. How Google Updates Tie Into It

-Ranking History guides users through the effects of Google’s changes so there’s a better chance of decoding where things went wrong.
+Website ranking History guides users through the effects of Google’s changes so there’s a better chance of decoding where things went wrong.

 If your traffic dumped hard one month in spite of your ongoing ads and usual efforts, maybe you have Google to thank for it. (*Shakes fist* GOOGLE!)